|

 ![]() |

-which has several typical and yet unique characteristics.
-The GRA feeds a large
+GRA also has several unique characteristics.
+It feeds a large

 portion of Rome and spiders out to the various secondary connectors, some of

-with controlled access and grade-separated interchanges.
-Typical reflective
+dual-carriageway with controlled access and grade-separated interchanges in

 signage style is seen; California-style lighted signage is quite rare.
 The